Fitness Model Jen Selter Shows Off Her Washboard Abs During Sweaty Beach Workout

 IT’S GIVEAWAY TIME.
 I’ve teamed up with @blendjet and @Fitplan_app to giveaway a one year free membership so you can try my workouts, a blend jet, and a Fitplan swag box filled with workout clothes, a mini foam roller, and more.
 TO ENTER 1️⃣FOLLOW @Jenselter, @fitplan_app and @blendjet.
 2️⃣LIKE this post!
 3️⃣TAG someone in the comments who loves working out and eating healthy.
 Each comment counts as an additional entry!
 4️⃣SHARE this post in an Instagram story for an extra entry! _ (Open Internationally, 18+.
 Contest closes on November 18th.
 Winners will be announced and contacted through direct message on November 20th.)
 Good luck! #GiveAway#iTrainWithFitplan

-The giveaway post from Tuesday comes from one of the mode’s favorite settings, as Jen has plenty of other posts showing off her famous physique on the beach.
-In another post from last month, Jen donned a tiny silver bikini as she stood in the waves at Manhattan Beach, California.
+The giveaway post from Tuesday comes from one of the model’s favorite settings, as Jen has plenty of other posts showing off her famous physique on the beach.
+In another Instagram post from last month, Jen rocked a tiny silver bikini as she stood in the waves at Manhattan Beach, California.
 The fitness model used the post to offer some words of encouragement to her fans.

 “Results happen over time, NOT over night!!
-Work hard, stay consistent, and be patient with yourself!!”
+Work hard, stay consistent, and be patient with yourself!!” she wrote.